When to you use your cash value for a policy loan and when not to?

 - Utilizing your cash value for future money decisions that you’re going to make anyway.

-You’ve heard this for me, it’s on our blog, and it’s in our book.
+You’ve heard this from me, it’s on our blog, and it’s in our book.
 But when strategically do you use the cash value for a policy loan, and when do you not?

 Two things to consider: